RichardPerry/Mixamo-Root/README.md

 3) Removes all but one imported armatures, as it assumes all animations imported are tailored to a single model.
 4) [Optionally] Renames the armature to remove the prefix.

+Note, due to bugs with Godot (As this addon was designed with its compatibility in mind) it assumes that the desired start frame for actions is 0 and will be adjusted as such.
+Additionally, all animations imported will be set to start from 0.
+If this is not desired their keyframes can be shifted manually in the action editor by selecting the animation, moving the mouse over to the panel, typing 'A > G > X' and using the mouse to drag the frames.

+A future feature may be added to allow the addon to do this automatically, however due to quirks in the way imports work this has not yet been implemented.

 # How to use:
 Install and enable the addon by downloading this repo as a zip file and directly importing it from the preferences menu.